How To Get A Loan To Buy A Business: 6 Types Of Business Acquisition Loans

 It’s important to properly evaluate the business you want to purchase, make sure it’s worth what the seller is asking for it, and provide this information to lenders during the application process.
 The lender will need to see a professional business evaluation, including a list of business assets, the business’s profit and loss statements, and business bank statements.

 Tip 2: Take A Hard Look At Your Credit

 Your credit score and credit history will weigh heavily when applying for most types of business financing.
 Take whatever actions you can to improve your personal credit and business credit scores, including paying off any outstanding debt and disputing any errors that show up on your credit report.
 Even if you can’t fix up your credit substantially, it’s important to familiarize yourself with your credit scores (personal and business), so you know if you meet a loan’s minimum borrower qualifications.

 Tip 3: Prepare Your Documentation

-In addition to documentation regarding the business you’re buying, you’ll also need to supply the same documentation about your business — bank statements, tax returns, etc. You’ll also need a letter of intent (agreement between you and the seller to purchase the business).
-Try to gather all of these and any other necessary loan application documents early on in the application process so that you have it ready when the lender asks for it.
+In addition to documentation regarding the business you’re buying, you’ll also need to supply the same documentation about your business — bank statements, tax returns, etc. You’ll also need a letter of intent (an agreement between you and the seller to purchase the business).
+Try to gather all of these and any other necessary loan application documents early on in the application process so that you have them ready when the lender asks for them.

 Tip 4: Put Your Best Foot Forward

 Your lender will also look closely at your business plan and your previous business experience.
 If you haven’t already, put together a detailed business plan to convince lenders why they should extend capital to you.
 Somewhere in your application, you also want to talk up your business experience since this will demonstrate that you are a capable and successful entrepreneur in your field.
 Need help?
-Check out our blog post on how to write a business plan.
+Read up on how to write a business plan.